juliojguerra/JulioGuerra-GM-Assignment/README.md

 ## Usage
 1. Go to the main folder via console.
-2. To execute tests via Playwright, execute `npm run test`
+2. To run UI tests, execute `npm run test:ui`
+3. To run API tests, execute `npm run test:api`

+See more options to run tests in the package.json file

 ## Additional information